ARPOISE/ARpoise/php/porpoise/README.md

 ![ARpoise Logo](/images/arpoise_logo_rgb-128.png)
-# ARpoise-PorPOISe Backend
+# ARpoise-PorPOISe Back End

 ## Overview
-This is the version of PorPOISe used for placing of the **POI**s of **YOUR** layers.
+This is the version of PorPOISe used for placing of the **POI**s of **your own** layers.

-In order to add your layers to ARpoise you need to download and install this package onto **YOUR** web server!
+In order to add your layers to ARpoise you need to download and install this package onto **your own** web server!

-For using the Google-maps-based click-and-drag interface interface you need to use **YOUR** own Google-maps id.
+For using the Google-maps-based click-and-drag interface interface you need to use **your own** Google-maps id.

 ## Application
 In order for any of your layers to be visible in ARpoise